myhbefine/hello-world/README.md

 # hello-world
 This is my first repository.
-I am learning how to use GitHub.
+I am learning how to use the GitHub.